Jimmy Stewart Owns the 1950s, Loves Fatherhood & His Wife, Is Hitchcock's Ideal Hero, & Remains a Man to Emulate. It's Rear Window (1954).

 On May 7, 1951, Kelly and Judy Stewart arrived.
 Luckily, the fraternal twin girls were completely healthy at birth.
 But Gloria suffered serious complications to her own health after the Caesarean delivery:

 “I almost died.
 They couldn’t stop the bleeding.
 They operated on me three times and I had five blood transfusions.
 Jim got so worried that he was going to lose me that he got his church minister to pray with him at home.”

 Gloria’s doctors eventually restored her health, but she was required to remain in the hospital for weeks as she recovered.
 According to Gloria, twins Kelly and Judy were home for about a month before Gloria herself was permitted to leave the hospital.

-But despite those harrowing weeks of illness, once Gloria’s health was restored, there was a humorous incident on the day she was to return home that Gloria always delighted in re-telling [aff. link]:
+On the day she was cleared to go home, there was a humorous incident that Gloria always delighted in re-telling [aff. link]:

 “When they said I could go home, Jim said, ‘Don’t worry about a thing.
 I know the route between here and home like the back of my hand.’
 That didn’t fill me with confidence.
 He said, ‘I’ll go and get the car and bring it round to the entrance, and you go down in the elevator and I’ll meet you there.’

 I was taken down to the lobby in a wheelchair with all my luggage and all the flowers I’d been sent.
 And there I waited.
 After twenty minutes, the nurse said to me, ‘Where is he?’
 I knew the answer.
 I said, ‘He’s forgotten.’
 She said, ‘How could he forget?’
 I said, ‘He can.
 Take me back upstairs.
 He’ll phone.’
 So she took me back up, and sure enough he phoned.
 He’d simply got in the car and driven straight home, and didn’t remember he was supposed to collect me until he got home.”